MorganStenberg/TableTopTales/README.md

 - A loading spinner is displayed on all pages where data is fetched from API, while data is being fetched.

 #### Home Page
 - Intro, a short welcoming text that is displayed for users that are not logged in.
 Giving some context to what the purpose of the site is to new visitors.

-- Reviews, displayes a feed of reviews created by users.
+- Reviews, displays a feed of reviews created by users.
 With the reviews being displayed with the latest displayed at the top.
-Infinite scrolling is active, meaning that the user can scroll infinitly as long as there is more content available
+Infinite scrolling is active, meaning that the user can scroll infinitely as long as there is more content available

 - The reviews are displayed as Cards with a structure of, title, image, rating, game, content (review text).
 At the bottom of the cards the avatar and username of the user that created the review is displayed to the left, with symbols for likes, comments and saving a post in the middle and lastly the date it was created to the bottom right.
 The title of the review also serves as a link to the detailed view of the review.